 - Read the Program Information Guide

-- Fill in the required Form
+- Fill in the Application Form

 - Gather supporting documents